Syllabus – Summer 2025

 Tokens.
 To account for personal circumstances that may arise, we provide one token for you to use to submit a programming assignment late or resubmit without a penalty within a week of the late extension due date — no questions asked.
 You can use a token due to absences (illness, personal commitments, travel, etc), tech issues, other classes, or other issues that prevent you from submitting in full; you don’t need to ask us before you use a token.

-• Tokens are only available for programming assignments 1, 2, and 3.
+- Tokens are only available for programming assignments 1 and 2.
+NOT for assignment 3.
 Labs, recitation quizzes, and exams do not have tokens.

 How to use a token.
-You can use a token within 1 week of an assignment’s late due date (closes at 11pm).
+You can use a token within 1 week of an assignment’s LATE due date (closes at 11pm).
+You CANNOT use a token until the late deadline passes, and you can’t use a token for labs or assignment 3 (the last programming assignment).

 Academic Integrity.
 Autolab uses JPlag to detect similarities in code.
 DO NOT include any identifying information on the files you submit to Autolab (e.g. name, netid, RUID, email).